Six dead, several injured after fire breaks out at Mumbai high-rise

 An official of the local civic body, the Brihanmumbai Municipal Corporation (BMC), said that the fire broke out at 7am.
 “It’s a ground plus 20-story building.
 The fire broke out on its 18th floor,” the official said.

 “On being alerted, the fire brigade personnel and police rushed the spot.
-Thirteen fire engines, seven water jetties, among others, are involved in the firefighting operation.”
+Thirteen fire engines, seven water jetties, among others, are involved in the firefighting operation,” the BMC said.

 Many people have been injured in the incident, and were taken to nearby hospitals such as the Bhatia Hospital, Kasturba Hospital, and the Nair Hospital for treatment.